renaudcepre/liquidemos-api/README.md

 certain depth
 (e.g: query just the immediate children).

+The maximum number of childs for a node is really huge: I encode the node_id in a custom base based on a charset, see `encoder.py`.
+The maximum depht of the tree is limited by the maximum lenght of the CharField used, it also depends of the number of childs, since a child can use more characters (e.g: `0/FFFFFF/`)

+*[django-treebeard](https://django-treebeard.readthedocs.io/en/latest/api.html) is a package that provide a good implentation of MPT.*

 ## Auth

 The project use authentication with JWT, by using `django-allauth`, and `dj-rest-auth` packages.
 See tests.